callerobertsson/resty/README.md

 # RESTY

-_A command line interface for running and managing requests in a .http-file._
+_A command line interface on Linux and Windows for running and managing requests in a .http-file._

 ## How it works